 \section{Setting}

 the 2-dimensional flow models \cite{Anninos:2017hhn,Anninos:2018svg,Anninos:2020cwo,Chapman:2021eyy,Anninos:2022hqo} which interpolate between an AdS$_2$ space and some internal space.
-They can be expressed in a unified way by the action
+In this section, we will briefly review the properties of these theories in Lorentzian signature, starting with the action

-where $I_{0}$ represents a topological term, $\Phi$ is the dilaton field, $\Phi_b$ is the asymptotic boundary value of the dilaton; and $\chi$ represents the matter content of the theory, which is considered as generic quantum field theory (QFT).
+where $I_{0}$ represents a topological term, $\Phi$ is the dilaton field, $\Phi_b$ is the asymptotic boundary value of the dilaton, $\mathcal{M}$ is the spacetime manifold, $g_{\mu\nu}$ and $h_{\mu\nu}$ are the bulk and induced metric respectively; and $\chi$ represents the matter content of the theory, which is considered as a generic quantum field theory (QFT).
 The resulting equations of motion are given:

 where $\expval{t_{\mu\nu}}$ is the expectation value of the stress tensor for the matter fields, and the primes, $'$, indicate differentiation with respect to the argument of the function.
 In absence of such fields, $\epsilon^{\mu\nu}\partial_\nu\Phi$ is a Killing vector.
 Moreover, one can absorb the topological term of the action (\ref{eq:action}) in the definition of the dilaton $\Phi$ and expand the solution about $\Phi=\phi_0+\phi$.
-In the following, we work in the semiclassical limit $\phi_0\gg\phi$, since the dilaton represents the area of the transverse S$^2$ of the higher dimensional near-Narai black hole geometry.
+In the following, we work in the semiclassical limit $\phi_0\gg\phi$, since the dilaton represents the area of the transverse sphere of the higher dimensional near-Nariai black hole geometry.

-To describe the geometry, we also employ some particular dilaton potential term $V(\Phi)=2\Phi\tanh(\frac{\Phi}{\epsilon})$, where the $\epsilon\rightarrow0$ case represents a ``sharp" transition between AdS space and the interior geometry, which can be AdS$_2$ or dS$_2$ space depending on the sign of the renormalized dilaton.
+To describe the geometry, we also employ some particular dilaton potential term $V(\Phi)=2\Phi\tanh(\frac{\Phi}{\epsilon})$, where the $\epsilon\rightarrow0$ case represents a ``sharp" transition\footnote{This nomenclature, introduced in \cite{Anninos:2017hhn}, refers to the transition between AdS$_2$ and dS$_2$ spaces to be localized $\Phi=0$, while the case with $\epsilon$ finite takes place over a finite interval for $\Phi$, which is referred to as a ``smooth" transition.} between AdS space and the interior geometry, which can be AdS$_2$ or dS$_2$ space depending on the sign of the renormalized dilaton.
 For concreteness, we focus on the case where $\Phi_b>0$ to obtain a transition between spacetimes of opposite sign curvature.
 In that case, the potential becomes,

 where